AYEYARWADY FOUNDATION HAS CONTRIBUTED

 FOR COVID-19 PANDEMIC

-Ayeyarwady Foundation, established in 2010 as a Non-Profit Organization (NPO) to focus on five pillars of philanthropic activities: Health, Education, Disaster Management, Youth Development and Sports Programmes, and Responsible Business Practice Program, under the guidance of its Founder and Executive Chairman, U Zaw Zaw.
+Ayeyarwady Foundation, established in 2010 as a Non-Profit Organization (NPO), focuses on five pillars of philanthropic activities: Health, Education, Disaster Management, Youth Development and Sports Programmes, and Responsible Business Practice Program, under the guidance of its Founder and Executive Chairman, U Zaw Zaw.